‘Less is more’ has been taken to the next level with a new decluttering trend hitting our homes.

 3. Remove It ASAP

 No, bagging your stuff and leaving it in the garage isn’t good enough.
-Get your clutter out of your home as soon as possible by taking it to the dump or a second-hand store.
+Get your clutter out of your home as soon as possible by putting it into a self-storage unit.